New Study: Best cities for auto technicians & mechanics

 - Smaller cities have, on average, a more geographically spread out footprint compared to high-density big cities, fueling higher demand for cars and more miles driven, meaning more job opportunities for service techs.

-- The top large cities for pharmacists are Memphis, Tennessee; Augusta, Georgia; and St. Louis, Missouri.
+- The top large cities for service techs are Memphis, Tennessee; Augusta, Georgia; and St. Louis, Missouri.

 - The top midsize cities are Amarillo, Texas; Longview, Texas; and Auburn, Alabama.